SioKCronin/website/content/about.md

 intelligence algorithm library), a contributor to PySwarms, a member of Bay Area Women in Machine Learning and Data Science, and a guest researcher at Slow Research Lab.

-Siobhán enjoys playing jazz, dancing, and believing in others.
+Siobhán enjoys dancing, rhapsodizing about life's beauty, and believing in others.

 ![sio](skc_blaisse.jpg)
 (Anna Halprin's deck with Maria Blaisse's forms.
 Photo by Carolyn Strauss)